 III.
 ANALYSIS BY ATTORNEY GENERAL CHRIS KOSTER

-Twelve years ago Missouri released its first report on vehicle stop data.
-This report represents the twelfth annual analysis of vehicle stop data in Missouri, a review that includes information about 1,654,360 million stops by law enforcement in the state during 2011.
+Thirteen years ago Missouri released its first report on vehicle stop data.
+This report represents the thirteenth annual analysis of vehicle stop data in Missouri, a review that includes information about 1,635,477 million stops by law enforcement in the state during 2012.

 As our state’s population changes in number and demographics, these census estimates can help provide a more accurate benchmark to analyze the data.

-The overall number of stops reported decreased in 2011.
+The overall number of stops reported decreased in 2012.
 As it has in the past, the disparity index for African-American drivers continues to be of significant concern.
-The disparity index for African-American drivers increased slightly from 1.61 in 2010 to 1.63 in 2011.
-At the same time, the disparity index for Hispanic drivers decreased from .78 in 2010 to .65 in 2011.
+The disparity index for African-American drivers decreased slightly from 1.63 in 2011 to 1.57 in 2012.
+The disparity index for Hispanic drivers also decreased from .65 in 2011 to .60 in 2012.
 However, both groups continue to have search rates significantly higher than that of white drivers.

 In 2004, state law was changed to require law enforcement to include investigative vehicle stops in their reports, in addition to the stops for traffic violations.

 One of the best uses of these reports is as a springboard for dialogue and communication between law enforcement agencies and the communities they serve.
 It is vital that Missouri law enforcement agencies continue to review the rates of stops and searches and to continue their outreach efforts.